Chart Color Schemes

 Residential development activity is lower than average in APY Lands according to AreaSearch's national comparison of local real estate markets

-This supply lagging demand suggests heightened buyer competition and pricing pressures.
-Additionally, $6.2 million in commercial development approvals have been recorded in the current financial year, indicating a residential character for the area.
-Compared to the Rest of SA, APY Lands shows moderately higher new home approvals, at 18.0% above the regional average per person over the five-year period.
-This maintains good buyer choice while supporting existing property values, although development activity has moderated in recent periods.
+In FY26, $6.2 million in commercial development approvals have been recorded, indicating the area's residential character.
+Compared to the rest of SA, APY Lands has moderately higher new home approvals, with 14.0% above the regional average per person over the five-year period.
+This maintains good buyer choice and supports existing property values, although recent development activity has moderated.

 Frequently Asked Questions - Development